My Photo

 Medical Disclaimer

-• The information contained on this web site is presented for the purpose of educating people on prevention.
-Nothing contained on this web site should be construed nor is intended to be used for medical diagnosis or treatment.
+• This is an information sharing website.
+Nothing contained on this website should be construed nor is intended to be used for medical diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified health care provider.
 Should you have any health care related questions, please call or see your physician or other qualified health care provider promptly.
 Always consult with your physician or other qualified health care provider before embarking on a new treatment, diet or fitness program.
-You should never disregard medical advice or delay in seeking it because of something you have read on this web site.
+You should never disregard medical advice or delay in seeking it because of something you have read on this website.

 « Rockin’ Paleo Mainstream TV News Reports – Thank You CBS | Main | Getting Sucked in to Brilliant People’s Blogs »